Digital Analytics

 Businesses and marketers that set quarterly goals and objectives are 376% more successful than the ones that don’t.

-Running a business, whether it’s a traditional brick-and-mortar or an online business, without setting goals and objectives is like driving a car with your blindfolds on.
+Running a business, whether a traditional brick-and-mortar or an online business, without setting goals and objectives is like driving a car with your blindfolds.
+It’s all too risky!

 • Provides direction and focus.